Scan time: 2-3 minutes / Read time: 3-5 minutes

 One better-not-bigger choice this week.

-One business that funds your life instead of eating it.
+One business that funds your life instead of taking it over.

 That's it, my fellow trailblazers!